rileyrouth/the-Mountain-Goats-Index/README.md

 To contribute pages, simply fork the repository and begin adding files.
 When you've added as much as you want, create a pull request and I'll look over your contributions.

 ### Adding Songs
 All songs have a default page created automatically from the list in `_data/songs.yaml`.
 However, in order for a song to have lyrics and other information, a dedicated page needs to be created in the `_songs` folder.[^conflicts]

-A song file should be named after the song, and contain the following front matter:
+A song file should be named after the song with the `.md` extension, and contain the following front matter:

 ```
 ---